JimLynchCodes/rust-cli-exercises/18_database_crud/README.md

 }
 ```

-_Note: _id is the idiomatic name of the primary key field for MongoDb_
+_Note: _id is the idiomatic name of the primary key field for MongoDb.
+Use whatever makes the most sense for the database you are using._

 We want to be able to do these db interactions: